2017 Comhairle nan Eilean Siar election: An Taobh Siar agus Nis

+The SNP as well as independent councillor John MacKay retained the seats they had won at the previous election while independent candidates John N. MacLeod and Kenny J. MacLeod gained a seat from former independent councillors Iain Morrison and Kenneth Murray.
+In 2015, Alistair MacLennan and Cllr MacLeod were elected in separate by-elections.

 Changes since 2017

-On 23 July 2020, Na Hearadh agus Ceann a Deas Nan Loch Independent Councillor Finlay Cunningham stepped down from the Council.
+On 23 July 2020, Na Hearadh agus Ceann a Deas nan Loch Independent Councillor Finlay Cunningham stepped down from the Council.
 A by-election to replace him was held on 8 October 2020 and was won by Independent candidate Grant Fulton.